Cornell Big Red football: National championships

 Cornell has won five (1915, 1921, 1922, 1923, 1939) national championships from NCAA-designated major selectors.
 Cornell claims all five championships.

 Conference championships

+Cornell has won three Ivy League championsnips, all shared.

 Rivalries

-Cornell has numerous rivalries in football.
-Their biggest rival is the Penn Quakers.
+Cornell has several rivalries in football, most significantly the Penn Quakers.
 The rivalry between the two schools is the sixth most played rivalry in college football history.
-They play for the Trusee's Cup.
-The series is led by Penn with a record of 75-47-4.
+They play for the Trustees' Cup.
+The series is led by Penn with a record of 77–47–5.